MitocGroup/www/views/blog/posts/2016/02/building-scalable-web-apps-with-aws-lambda-and-home-grown-serverless-web-framework.md

 ### Scalability Benchmarking

 Even though SPAs (aka Single-Page Applications) are [challenging to monitor and benchmark](http://www.soasta.com/blog/angularjs-real-user-monitoring-single-page-applications), we have load tested the todo app in order to associate some numbers to how big it can scale using out-of-the-box configurations.
-We found that standard setup gives us acceptable response time (within 2 seconds) for up to 10,000 concurrent users per second, at “my Starbucks coffee costs more” price tag:
+We found that standard setup gives us acceptable response time (within 2 seconds) for up to 10,000 concurrent users per second, at "my Starbucks coffee costs more" price tag:

 Concurrency (in users/sec) | Capacity Peak (in reads/sec) | Average Response (in ms) | Total Requests (in 1min) | Average Cost (in $/min)
 ---------------------------|------------------------------|--------------------------|--------------------------|------------------------